 They know instinctively that remaining close to each other in a group reduces the odds of shark attack on the individual.
 If they leave the pod, they will surely be singled out and ripped to pieces.

 Selfish Behavior and Self Preservation!

 To recognize the desire to live in injured whales and dolphins, we need to know a little about behavior in a selfish herd living on the plains of Africa.
 The risk to the individual that a predator will attack is greatest on the outside of the herd.
 The risk decreases towards the center.
 More dominant herding animals will take the low-risk central positions.
-These move forces subordinates into the higher risk outside positions.
-Again… this is nature’s way and built into the genes of each animals in the herd.
+This forces subordinates into the higher risk outside positions.
+Again… this is nature’s way and built into the genes of each animal in the herd.

 This is not an example of a “strong social bond”.
 Rather, it is a perfect example of selfish herd behavior as outlined is this 1971 science article entitled “Geometry for the Selfish Herd” by W. D. Hamilton.

 Instead of protecting the young and other pod members by taking a position between the sharks and the rest of the pod, the non-navigating selfish pod leaders, wanting to save their own butts, will be the first to go ashore because they are usually out front while the surface currents are guiding the lost whales ashore.
 The rest of the pod will follow in a blind-following-the-blind fashion because the same current is also guiding them.
 This will create the illusion that the pod is following a sick pod mate or leader due to strong social cohesion.